Geo-Python-2017/Exercise-2/README.md

 ```
 The average temperature in Helsinki in March is -1.0
 ```
-Your script should
+Your score on this problem will be based on

-- Display the monthly average temperature in a selected month, set by defining the variable `selectedMonth` near the top of the script.
+- Having your script display the monthly average temperature in a selected month, set by defining the variable `selectedMonth` near the top of the script.
-- Work for all 12 months in the year.
+- Having it work for all 12 months in the year.
-- Use the basic script format described in [this week's lesson](https://geo-python.github.io/2017/lessons/L2/writing-scripts.html).
+- Using the basic script format described in [this week's lesson](https://geo-python.github.io/2017/lessons/L2/writing-scripts.html).
-- Be uploaded to your GitHub repository for this week's lesson with the name `average_temps.py`.
+- Including comments that explain what most lines in the code do

-**Hint**: For this script you will likely need two lists and to use the `.index()` method.
+- Uploading your script to your GitHub repository for this week's lesson with the name `average_temps.py`.
-These were covered in [this week's lesson](https://geo-python.github.io/2017/lessons/L2/python-basic-elements.html#the-concept-of-objects).
+- Your answers to the three questions about the challenges you faced in writing your own script (see [Problem 3](#problem-3) below).

-## Problem 3 - Answering questions using Markdown
+## Problem 3 - Answering questions using Markdown (*4 points*)
 The last task in this week's exercise is to make some changes to this `README.md` file to provide answers to the following questions.

 1. Under the heading for Problem 1 (`## Problem 1`), list the changes you needed to make to the code (in regular English, not Python code) to get it working.